Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel

 In January 1998, His Holiness John Paul II crowned her during a mass and named her the Queen of the Cubans.

-Camaguey Historical Center was declared UNESCO World Heritage Site in 2008 and it is a must visit in architecture
+Camaguey Historical Center was declared UNESCO World Heritage Site in 2008 and it is a

 Cuba tours.
 Camaguey is the third largest city in Cuba, and the largest province in the country.
 Camaguey City,